Old Dominion vs. Florida International NCAA Football Odds, Plays and Insights | November 6, 2021

 Old Dominion Stats and Trends

-- In Old Dominion's eight games this year, it has four wins against the spread.

-- The Monarchs covered the spread in their only game when favored by 2 points or more.
+- The Monarchs have been favored by 3 points or more once this season and covered the spread.

-- Old Dominion's games this year have gone over the total in three out of eight opportunities (37.5%).
+- Old Dominion's games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).

-- The Monarchs have turned the ball over 15 times this season, 11 more turnovers than the Panthers have forced (4).
+- This year, the Monarchs have turned the ball over 15 times, 11 more than the Panthers' takeaways (4).

 - Find the latest spread and moneyline odds for Old Dominion at SISportsbook.